ianlaiky/SC1015---Movie-Popularity/README.md

 ### Data Extraction

-Using API to extract data from TMDB website.
+* Using API to extract data from TMDB website.
 Writing python script that extracts data from TMDB website and saves it to a csv file.

+* Handling occasional crashes due to unstable internet, and resuming the scraping process through error checking.
 ## References

 * Derrick M. (2021 October 26).
 Random Forest Regression: When Does It Fail and Why?
 Neptune